 BS in Public Health, with a concentration in Community Health Education

-When many people think about careers in health, they think about medical careers (such as doctor or nurse) that involve treating individuals who have diseases or injuries.
-Health education is a different kind of health career.
-Health educators try to affect the health of whole populations, not just individuals with a focus on prevention rather than treatment.
+When people think about careers in health, many think about clinical careers (such as doctor or nurse) that involve treating individuals who have illnesses or injuries.
+Public health practitioners address the health of whole populations and focus on injury and disease prevention, as well as the promotion of optimal health, rather than on treatment.